Binaakwii-giizis (Falling Leaves Moon) (October 15, 2022)

 Ojibwe author James Vukelich Kaagegaabaw, a descendant of Mikinaakwajiwing/Turtle Mountain, explains the word as follows: Aki means Earth, Land, Our Planet; wenzii is derived from wenjii, which means "from a certain place."
 A metaphorical translation of akiwenzii could therefore be "Comes from the Earth, of the Earth, and returning to the Earth."
 It is a reference to a man, advanced in age, acknowledging an inevitable appointment, to return to the Earth.
 In other words, he is a caretaker of our Mother, the Earth.

 Unlike in Western society, where "old man" doesn't always have a positive connotation, in Anishinaabe society to call someone “an old man” is nothing short of a compliment.
 Depending on the context and the dialect spoken, an elder person is also known as a gichi-aya’aa (“a great/old being there”); this term can also be applied to impressive or aged animals, trees, and plants.
 Another term of respect used for a male elder person – as we have seen in the above story - is Nimishoomis, Grandfather.
 Nimishoo is the vocative form.
 Other words for “Elder Person” are getaadizid (one who is old), gichi-anishinaabe (great human being), and gete-anishinaabe (old human being).
 Gichi-anishinaabewi, gichi-ayaawi, gichi-aya'aawi , and gitaadizi are verbs meaning being elderly, or an elder person.
 Oral tradition or oral teaching is recognized as a principal form of instruction within Anishinaabe culture.
 The stories, told by the debaajimoodjig and ayaadizookedjig (respectively true-storytellers and traditional-storytellers) are not just a form of entertainment, but also powerful tools, valuable lessons containing a vast wealth of knowledge and wisdom.
 A traditional story not only contains lessons but are also mirrors reflecting the beliefs, fears, and hopes of both storyteller and audience.
 Many stories were deemed sacred and considered to be manidoog (‘spirits’) in themselves, filled with mystery and healing powers.
 Storytelling usually took place at family and community gatherings and were told in a strict ritual context.
-The art of telling stories, without which the history and the identity of the Anishinaabeg as a people would never have survived until today, has always been the task of grandparents and other elderly relatives; particularly of either old learned men, gichi akiwenziiag, and old learned women, mindimooyensag - or gichi-ikwewag (great women) or gookominaanag (grandmothers) as they are sometimes called.
+The art of telling stories, without which the history and the identity of the Anishinaabeg as a people would never have survived until today, has always been the task of grandparents and other elderly relatives; particularly of either old, learned men, gichi akiwenziiag, or old, learned women, mindimooyensag - or gichi-ikwewag ("great women") or gookominaanag (grandmothers) as they are sometimes called.
 Particularly teachings about odoodem (clan) responsibilities have always been an important part of the education of the young.
 Because of their age, old people, as they are climbing the summit of 4th hill of life (which I depicted shrouded in mist; see the image), are close to passing on to the spirit world.
 This proximity gives them the status of bawaaganag (familiars) with the manidoog (spirits).
 Their age and acquired wisdom place mindimooyensag and akiwenziiag therefore in the larger framework of the sacred.
 The term gete-anishinaabeg or "old human beings" is, in extension, used to refer to the jiibayag (souls) living in jiibaayakiing or waakwing, Land of the Deceased.
 Personally, although I have used the term "Elder" in many of my previous stories for lack of a better translation, I am hesitant to use it though since the word comes from a church tradition, that is, the tradition of church elders.
 I think I may use the term “Elder Person” instead.
 SOME AKIWENZII-RELATED EXPRESSIONS: Learned Old Man (literally: Big/Great Old Man: Chi-akiwenzii, gichi-akiwenzii Husband/my old man: (n)indakiwenziiyim (plural: (n)indakiwenziiyimag)

 Her/his old man: odakiwenziiyiman (plural: odakiwenziiyimanag)